niketmittal/niketmittal/README.md

 <!--
 **niketmittal/niketmittal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on ... making an offline-search-command using inverted indexing
 - 🌱 I’m currently learning ...
-Machine Learning & Data Structures & Algorithms
-- 👯 I’m looking to collaborate on ...
-IOT/ML/AI based Project
+Blockchain/Full-stack Web development/deploying smart contracts on Ethereum test networks.